-Is this a sign?
 After sitting down in the airplane I grabbed the flight magazine, like I always do.
 “Creative Reuse” was the headline on the China Airlines magazine.
 Normally I look for the films to watch on the plane, but today I couldn’t wait until the seatbelt sign was off.
-I wanted to have my laptop and start writing blogs!
+I wanted to have my laptop and start writing blogs about plastic waste solutions!

 What is Trash Rebel?

-Although most of you have come to this page by our fundraising for the victims of the Lombok earthquake, Trash Rebel is way more than helping people in North Lombok.
-Before the earthquake our team was busy filling up our website with inspiring articles and a kick-ass online Trash Rebel Store with products that help you reduce your plastic usage.
-The fundraising for Lombok continues, but we also pick up where we left off; making this website the place to find solutions for plastic waste.
+Although I guess most of you have come to this page by our fundraising for the victims of the Lombok earthquake of 2018, Trash Rebel is way more than helping people in North Lombok.
+Before the earthquake our team was busy filling up our website with inspiring articles and a zero waste store where you can buy products that help you reduce your plastic usage.
+It’s time we pick up where we left off; making this website the place to find solutions for plastic waste.

 Trash Rebel is founded by Ruby Kramer.
 Yes; that’s me.
 I have been travelling for over 4 years.
 Indonesia is one of the countries that got me in a magical spell by wonderful people and stunning nature, but the strongest attraction to those beautiful islands is solving the issue of large amounts of plastic waste.

 During travelling I found out that there is a lack of education in waste control.
 A lot of people are unaware of the danger they bring themselves, their animals and nature in by using single use plastics.

 Social media made me a plastic queen